 The Stz’uminus and Snuneymuxw Coast Salish First Nations have cared for these lands and waters for countless generations.
 In Hul’q’umi’num’ language we say “Huy ch q’u”.

 The Pileated Woodpecker was Merv Wilkinson’s favorite bird at Wildwood and this is why it is prominently featured in the Wildwood logo.

 Wildwood is a 77-acre ecoforest nestled along the shores of Quennell Lake just north of Ladysmith, British Columbia.
-It lies in the traditional territories of the Stz’uminus and Snuneymuxw Coast Salish First Nations.
+It lies within the traditional territories of the Stz’uminus and Snuneymuxw Coast Salish First Nations.

-A rare and unique working demonstration ecoforest, Wildwood is home to a good many old-growth Coastal Douglas-firs, representing a vanishing ecosystem once abundant on Vancouver Island.
+A rare and unique demonstration ecoforest, Wildwood is home to a good many original Coastal Douglas-firs, representing a vanishing ecosystem once abundant on Vancouver Island.
+Only .5% of these forests remain.
 These ancient trees stand among a profusion of western red-cedar, bigleaf maple, flowering dogwood and arbutus trees, and bring an amazing presence to the forest, stately in their towering height and size.

 The trees of Wildwood have been selectively harvested since 1945 in a manner that respects the needs of the forest and its species.
 Yet, Wildwood represents a fully functioning ecosystem that provides purified air, water filtration, carbon sequestration and other services in an ongoing cycle of life.
 There has never been a need to plant replacement trees for those that were harvested – enough seed trees are always retained, and natural regeneration is another one of those free services offered by Mother Nature.